ParticipaPY/politic-bots/README.md

 ### Generate network of interactions

-Once the database of users was generated (see **Prepare for analysis** section to learn how to generate the database of users) a network that illustrates the interactions among them can be created for a posterior social network analysis.
+Once the database of users was generated (see **Prepare for analysis** section to learn how to generate the database of users) a network that illustrates the interactions among them can be created for a follow-up social network analysis.
 From the root directory of the repository, run `python src/analyzer/generate_inter_network.py` to generate the network of interactions among the tweet authors.
 Examples of interaction networks can be found in the directory `sna` of the repo.